Orange-OpenSource/hurl/docs/frequently-asked-questions.md

 Note that some Hurl features are dependent on `libcurl` capacities: for instance, if your `libcurl` doesn't support HTTP/2 Hurl won't be able to send HTTP/2 request.

+### What about MFA and SSO?

+Dealing with _Multi Factor Authentication_ and _Single Sign On_ isn't yet high
+on the priority list.
+For _SSO_ use `--cookie-jar`, examples for in the documentation are welcome.
+For entering a _MFA_ code would much extra code be needed.
+To avoid such _"side car"_, is the plan to document how to extract _MFA login cookies_ from webbrowser session and insert then in cookie jar.

 ### Why shouldn't I use Hurl?